scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 If this was a simple visual analysis of the condensed tree can tell you a lot more about the structure of your data.
-This is not all we can do with condensed trees however.
+This is not all we can do with condensed trees, however.
 For larger and more complex datasets the tree itself may be very complex, and it may be desirable to run more interesting analytics over the tree itself.
 This can be achieved via several converter methods: :py:meth:`~hdbscan.plots.CondensedTree.to_networkx`, :py:meth:`~hdbscan.plots.CondensedTree.to_pandas`, and